What Will I Learn?

 During this program, students will receive both classroom and hands-on practical instruction on covering:

-• Basic introductory to fire behavior and local fuel types.
+• Fire Behavior: Introduction to fire dynamics and local fuel types.

 Description